 What could be more powerful than the ability to emote, persuade and inspire future talent with your talent acquisition strategy, just as John Lewis does with its Christmas ads?

-Organisations need to focus on every aspect in their talent acquisition strategy – the words they use, the way they’re used, how they create rapport and the channels they use to get their message to their audience.
+Organisations need to focus on every aspect of their talent acquisition strategy – the words they use, the way they’re used, how they create rapport and the channels they use to get their message to their audience.

-It’s only by making our messages simple, effective and engaging that businesses will create a compelling employer brand.
+It’s only by making our messages simple, effective, and engaging that businesses will create a compelling employer brand.
 Emotional storytelling will reveal the human side to your brand and give you a competitive advantage when engaging and attracting future talent.